Submersions, Hamiltonian systems and optimal solutions to the rolling manifolds problem: Lifting Hamiltonian systems

-Abnormal extremals $\lambda$ also have an alternate description.
-Let $\varsigma$ be the canonical symplectic form on $T^*M$ and let $\lambda$ be a curve in $T^*M$.
-Then $\lambda$ is an abnormal extremal if and only if it is an absolutely continuous curve in $\Ann(D)$ with an $L^2$ derivative, never meeting the zero section, such that $\varsigma(\dot \lambda(t), \cdot)|_{\Ann(D)}=0$.
+Abnormal extremals $\lambda(t)$ on a sub-Riemannian manifold also have an alternate description.
+Let $\sigma$ be the canonical symplectic form on $T^*M$ and let $\lambda(t)$ be a curve in~$T^*M$.
+Then $\lambda(t)$ is an abnormal extremal if and only if it is an absolutely continuous curve in $\Ann(D)$ with an $L^2$-derivative, never meeting the zero section, such that $\varsigma(\dot \lambda(t), \newbullet)|_{\Ann(D)}=0$.
 A curve fulfilling the latter requirement, is often referred to as a {\it characteristic} of $D$.
-We will use the term {\it an abnormal curve} $\gamma(t)$ if the curve is the projection to $M$ of an abnormal extremal $\lambda(t)$.
-Abnormal curves are singular points of the map from the Hilbert manifold $\AC_D(m_0)$ of curves in $\AC_D$ starting at $m_0$ to the manifold $M$ given by
+We will use the term {\it abnormal curve} $\gamma(t)$ if the curve is the projection to $M$ of an abnormal extremal $\lambda(t)$.